-The first recorded interment in the Garden of Remembrance was Edwin A Lymm (a former member of staff) in September 1977.
-The latest known interment was Thomas Mount in February 1989, (when the burial register was closed) though there is reason to believe that further interments took place.
+The first recorded interment in the Garden of Remembrance was Edwin A Lymm (a popular and well-known former member of staff) in September 1977.
+The latest known and recorded interment was Thomas Mount in February 1989, (when the burial register terminates) though there is reason to believe that further interments took place.

 The recorded layout shows 14 occupied rows marked A to P running in date order, east to west.
 Each row contains 15 individual plots., numbered 1 to 15.
-A further row Q identified a single plot Q1 but the map shows a further 149 vacant plots within the Garden of Remembrance at the time the records were completed in 1989.
+A further row Q identified a single plot Q1 but the map shows a further 149 vacant plots within the Garden of Remembrance at the time of the last entry in the records, which was in 1989.

-Each of the plots A! to Q1 inclusive have been identified and from the available records it has been possible to identify the occupier and location of each of the 211 known interments into the Garden of Remembrance. see register
+Each of the plots A1 to Q1 inclusive have been identified and from the available records it has been possible to identify the occupier and location of each of the 211 known interments into the Garden of Remembrance. - see register

 Looking East through the Lych Gate around 1978.
 Immediately to the right , you can see two gravestones of the Booth Hall babies.
-In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can be clearly seen In the distance, the stone cross at the centre of the QMMH section of the cemetery is clearly visible.
-Immediately behind the Booth Hall babies gravestones you will see a small area where the soil appears to have been disturbed.
+In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can clearly be seen.
+In the far distance, the stone cross at the centre of the QMMH section of the cemetery is clearly visible.
+Immediately behind the Booth Hall babies gravestones you will see an area where the soil appears to have been disturbed.
 This is an early picture of the Garden of Remembrance where 211 former patients and staff were known to have been interred between 1977 and 1989..

 The Bill Edwardson photo

-This photograph fortunately discovered by David Fitzapatrick among his substantial collection of records was to have crucial importance in confirming the true location of the Garden of Remembrance, and led to the Archdeacon's withdrawal of his first application for de-consecration.
+This photograph which was fortunately discovered by David Fitzapatrick, among his substantial collection of records was to have crucial importance in confirming the true location of the Garden of Remembrance, and led to the Archdeacon's withdrawal of his first application for partial de-consecration.

 The recent discovery

-This .photo was taken during the winter of 1977 and has been seen by lots of people over the past 2 years.
-However, only very recently was the small mound of raised soil on the left hand side of the picture recognised as being significant It is exactly the same area as Bill Edwardson's photos and the testimonies of Gordon Hartley and Ian Furber.
+This .photo was taken during the winter of 1977 and has been seen by lots of people over the past 3 years.
+However, only recently was the small mound of raised soil on the left hand side of the picture recognised as being significant.
+It is exactly the same area as Bill Edwardson's photos and the testimonies of Gordon Hartley and Ian Furber.

 2003 The other "Garden of Remembrance"